Caravan site licence

 Tented camp sites

 All tented sites which operate for more than 42 consecutive days or for more than 60 days in total in any 12 consecutive months must be licensed by a local authority under Section 269 of the Public Health Act 1936.
 In addition planning permission is required for any site where tented camping occurs for more than 28 days per year.
+Until 31 December 2021 this has been relaxed to 56 days per year.

 Permanent holiday caravan sites